tigerbelly123/HTX_Test/README.md

 # HTX_Test – HDB Resale Price Prediction Model

-This repository contains the data, code, and insights for a predictive model developed to analyze and estimate resale prices of HDB flats in Singapore.
+This repository contains the data, code, and insights for a predictive model developed to analyse and estimate the effects on several key variables on resale prices of HDB flats in Singapore.
 The goal is to uncover key drivers of housing prices and support data-driven strategies for housing affordability and policy evaluation.

 ---